wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-minimum-ha-cluster.md

 The minimum high availability deployment mainly focuses on providing high availability that ensures the prevention of data loss if the system suffers a failure due to one or more unforeseeable reasons.
 One of the main adavantages of this deployment pattern is that it uses minimum amount of infrastructure resources possible.
-Thus deployment pattern iis run with only two Streaming integration servers.
+Thus deployment pattern is run with only two Streaming integration servers.

 In the minimum HA setup, one node is assigned as the active node while the other node is assigned as the passive node.
 Only the active node processes the incoming events and publishes the outgoing events.
 Internally, the active node